Raoul Island: Geography

 The Denham caldera was named for the nearby Denham Bay, itself named by Royal Navy Captain Henry Mangles Denham in HMS Herald, who came to complete a (chart) survey of the island on 2 July 1854.
 His son Fleetwood James Denham (16yrs) died from a tropical fever, and was buried near the beach at the head of Denham Bay, where a number of the grass-grown graves of former settlers were.
 The brass plaque heading this grave has been preserved.

 Three small lakes, Blue Lake (1.17 km2, about 40% overgrown), Green Lake (160000 m2) and Tui Lake (5000 m2, drinking water quality) are located in the northern caldera of Raoul Island.
-The floor of the caldera surrounding the lakes are called Pumice Flats.
+The floor of the caldera surrounding the lakes is called Pumice Flats.